 If the notice of decision is unclear or contains errors, it may be possible to request a review of the decision by the same judge who made the original decision.
 This is known as a request for reconsideration.
 However, it is important to note that a request for reconsideration must be filed within 30 days of the date of the original decision.

 Preparing for a Workers Compensation Hearing in New York

 Preparing for a workers compensation hearing in New York can be a daunting task which is why you should never go it alone.
 The first step our team undertakes is to gather every piece of relevant evidence, including medical records, witness statements, and any other documentation that supports your claim.
 It is also important to prepare any witnesses who will be testifying on your behalf.

 In addition to gathering evidence, a member of our NY Workers’ comp legal team will explain and help you understand the legal standards that will be applied during the hearing.
 This includes knowledge not only of New York Workers’ Compensation Law, but also any relevant case law that may apply.

-Finally, it is important to work with an experienced workers’ compensation attorney who can guide you, the injured worker, through the appeals process.
-Our Syracuse workers’ compensation legal team has a deep understanding of the law and the legal system in New York, as well as over 40 years experience representing injured workers in NYS workers’ compensation hearings.
+Finally, it is important to work with an experienced Syracuse Workers Compensation Lawyers who can guide you, the injured worker, through the appeals process.
+Our Syracuse workers’ compensation legal team has a deep understanding of the law and the legal system in New York, as well as over 40 years’ experience representing injured workers in NYS workers’ compensation hearings.